Social Contagion in COVID-19 Discussions within the Belgian Reddit Community: A Statistical and Modeling Study: Methods

-We introduce a model that captures the evolution of a user's sentiment.
-For each user \( i \), we model an internal \( u\i\t \) and an expressed \( e\i\t \) sentiment state.
-The former quantifies how the user actually feels and is latent, while the latter quantifies the sentiment of its last comment and is observable.
-The internal state \( u\i\t \) of a user \( i \) evolves based on the expressed sentiments of other users it interacts with, i.e.\ the posts that the user replies to, and the comments that reply to comments of the user.
-The expressed state \( e\i\t \) updates based on the internal sentiment of the user and the expressed state of the user it is reacting to, i.e.\ the sentiment of its parent comment.
+The Smooth Latent-Expressed Bounded Confidence (SLEBC) model was developed to capture the evolution of a user's sentiment.
+The model includes a latent \( u_i[t] \) and an expressed \( e_i[t] \) sentiment state for each user \( i \).
+The former is an unobserved variable that accumulates sentiment influence across all interactions over time, whereas the latter quantifies the sentiment of a specific comment and is directly observable.
+This structure is analogous to a state-space model, with \( u_i[t] \) as the latent state and \( e_i[t] \) as a parent-influenced observation.
+The latent state \( u_i[t] \) evolves based on the expressed sentiment of other users, i.e.\ the posts that user \( i \) replies to, and the comments that user \( i \) receives.
+The expressed state \( e_i[t] \) updates according to the user's latent state and the expressed state of the immediate parent comment, allowing a local adaptation.
 Both states evolve stochastically according to a smooth bounded confidence kernel \( B_{\alpha, \epsilon} \), each with its own update strength \( \alpha \), but a shared sentiment distance threshold \( \epsilon \).
-We refer to this model as the Smooth Internal Expressed Bounded Confidence (SIEBC) model.
-Schematically it is given by \Fig~\ref{fig:model}A, and mathematically by
+Schematically it is given by Figure~\ref{fig:model}A, and mathematically by

-where \( \prevt \) is the time at which user \( i \) made its previous comment and \( \tN{\mu}{\sigma} \) is a normal distribution with mean \( \mu \) and standard deviation \( \sigma \), truncated at \( -1 \) and \( 1 \).
-In \Eq~\eqref{eq:model_e}, \( e_j\t \) refers to the expressed sentiment of the user \( j \) that user \( i \) is reacting to.
-In \Eq~\eqref{eq:model_u}, \( I_i[\prevt, t] \) is the set of the sentiments of the parent comment and all replies user \( i \) received between time \( \prevt \) and \( t \), and the \( \otimes \) operator denotes that the bounded confidence update is applied for each such interaction.
-The parameters \( \alpha_{e,i}, \alpha_{u,i}, \epsilon\i, \sigma_{e,i}, \sigma_{u,i} \) are specific to user \( i \), and are sampled from a posterior distribution, given the likelihood based on the observed expressed sentiments.
-Over time, the internal sentiment of a user thus evolves according to the sentiments it interacts with, and is biased by the sentiment of the parent comment when expressed.
+where \( t-1 \) is the time at which user \( i \) made its previous comment and \( \tN{\mu}{\sigma} \) is a truncated normal distribution with mean \( \mu \) and standard deviation \( \sigma \) and support \( [-1, 1] \).
+In Equation~\eqref{eq:model_e}, \( e_j[t] \) refers to the expressed sentiment of the user \( j \) that user \( i \) is reacting to.
+In Equation~\eqref{eq:model_u}, \( I_i[t-1, t] \) is the set of sentiment of the parent comment and all replies user \( i \) received between time \( t-1 \) and \( t \), and the operator \( \otimes \) indicates that the bounded confidence update is applied to each such interaction.
+Equation~\eqref{eq:model_e} thus captures how each comment adapts toward the sentiment of its parent, whereas Equation~\eqref{eq:model_u} accumulates the influence of all interactions on the user's latent sentiment trajectory.
+The user-specific parameters \( \alpha_{e,i}, \alpha_{u,i}, \epsilon_i, \sigma_{e,i}, \sigma_{u,i} \) were sampled from a posterior distribution, given the likelihood of the observed expressed sentiment.